jincheng9/jincheng9.github.io/project/indoor_positioning.md

 ## Introduction

-Indoor positioning becomes more and more important
+Indoor positioning becomes more and more popular in recent years due to the widely applications, such as indoor navigation and business promotion.

 ## Methods